 Below is a sampling of some common usage models that we have helped our customers deploy:

-Term Licenses: Licenses are available in a variety of pre-configured terms and price-points, such as 3-year, 2-year, 1-year, 6-month, 3-month, 1-month, etc. This allows the customer to establish a budget and purchase products when needed.
-Some frequently used products can be purchased for the longer terms such as 3-year, whereas sometimes products may only be required for 1-month to meet seasonal or peak-usage demands.
+Licenses are available in a variety of pre-configured terms and price-points, such as 3-year, 2-year, 1-year, 6-month, 3-month, 1-month, etc. This allows the customer to establish a budget and purchase products when needed.
+Some frequently used products can be purchased for longer terms, such as 3-year, whereas sometimes products may only be required for 1 month to meet seasonal or peak-usage demands.
 Term licenses are often sold with caveats or business conditions, such as licenses sold with a term less than a year can only be purchased when the same software license for 1 year or more has been purchased (because they are sold as “overdraft protection”), or whether or not maintenance is included (as one way to control the revenue recognition effects).

-Debit Card: This is not so much a license model as it is a financial arrangement and fulfillment mechanism to deploy pre-defined term licenses or tokens.
-With a debit card, the customer pre-pays a dollar or token amount, and then draws-down against the dollar amount the software as it is needed, in the quantity and timeframe required.
+This is not so much a license model as it is a financial arrangement and fulfillment mechanism to deploy pre-defined term licenses or tokens.
+With a debit card, the customer pre-pays a dollar or token amount, and then draws down against the dollar amount the software as it is needed, in the quantity and timeframe required.
 There may be business rules such as the minimum value of the “deal”, and the timeframe over which the software must be deployed, as part of the T’s and C’s.
 Sometimes the dollars are also called “tokens”.
 Maintenance is typically provided along with the software provided in the debit card.
-Cadence Design systems employs such a system called EDA-on-Tap.
+Cadence Design Systems employs such a system called EDA-on-Tap.

 Acresso Global Consulting Services has developed a tool that can help you determine if a usage-based model is appropriate for you.
 The results will help facilitate a discussion on which of the different flexible models may apply best for you.
 If you would like to have access to the tool, please let us know!